color-theory/cppFundamentals/01-Principals/notes.md

 and the contained objects are the same.
 * Generalization indicates a family of classes related by inheritance.
 * UML diagrams are not documentation.
-* Uml is a tool for exploration and communication
+* Uml is a tool for exploration and communication.

 ### Object-Oriented Analysis and the Use Case
 1. Describe the problem domain in terms of scenarios involving the solution that